osmi61/Solana-Memecoin-Trading-Bot/README.md

 Outputs are logged to terminal, with optional Telegram or Discord webhook support.

+---

 ## 📓 Documentation

 Each bot includes:

-- .env.example for configuration setup
+- `.env.example` for configuration setup
-- Step-by-step usage guide in README.md
+- Step-by-step usage guide in `README.md`
 - Comments in code for clarity
 - RPC provider tips and optimization strategies

+---

 ## 🔐 Security Notice